ishaangupta122/AlumniAssociation/README.md

 # Technologies Used:

+- React
+- Node
+- Express
+- Postgres
+- Prisma ORM
-React, Node, Express, Postgres, Prisma ORM, Tailwind CSS
+- Tailwind CSS

 # Steps to run the project: